saraho1123/saraho1123/README.md

 😎

-- 🔭  I’m currently in a fully immersive program at [Turing School of Softwared and Design](https://frontend.turing.io/), slotted to graduate in March 2021.
+- 🔭  I’m currently in a fully immersive program at [Turing School of Software and Design](https://frontend.turing.io/), slotted to graduate in March 2021.
 - 🌱 My studies are focused in `React`, `JavaScript`, `Node JS`, `TypeScript` `Test Driven Develepment`, and `SASS`.

 - 🧳  My background is in education, but not always in the traditional ways:
   - Mountaineering/Climbing Instructor.
-  - Teaching English in Asia and South East Asia.
+  - Teaching English in Asia.
-  - Teaching at an alternative middle/highschool for at-risk youth.
+  - Teaching at an alternative middle and highschool for at-risk youth.
-  - I've also taught preschool and kindergarten, middle school and high school.
+  - I've also taught preschool and K-12.

 - ⚡  What I do besides code:
   - camping/hiking/backpacking 🥾 ⛺️